 In-State Tuition for Illegal Aliens

-Other states, such as Oklahoma and Rhode Island, grant in-state tuition rates through Board of Regents decisions.
-Still others do not have automatic in-state tuition laws but allow individual universities to give in-state rates to illegal alien students (e.g. Michigan, Nevada, Kentucky) or Deferred Action for Childhood Arrivals (DACA) beneficiaries (e.g. Virginia, Ohio, Massachusetts, Delaware, Hawaii, Idaho, and Maine).
+In other states, in-state tuition rates are available to illegal aliens without the passage of laws.
+Still others do not have automatic in-state tuition laws but allow individual academic institutions or other state governing boards decide whether in-state rates should be given to illegal alien students (e.g. Michigan, Nevada, and Pennsylvania).
+Other states also grant in-state tuition rates to Deferred Action for Childhood Arrivals (DACA) beneficiaries (e.g. Arkansas, Iowa, Ohio, Massachusetts, Delaware, Idaho, and Maine) but not other illegal aliens.

-However, several states either ban in-state tuition (Arizona, Georgia, and Indiana) or prohibit illegal aliens from enrolling in most public state colleges (Alabama and South Carolina).
+A handful of states either ban in-state tuition (Arizona, Georgia, and Indiana) or prohibit illegal aliens from enrolling in most publicly-funded state colleges (Alabama and South Carolina).

 What Federal Law Says About In-State Tuition

 Granting illegal aliens in-state tuition rates is a violation of federal law.
-The Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996 (8 U.S. Code § 1623) is clear: “Notwithstanding any other provision of law, an alien who is not lawfully present in the United States shall not be eligible on the basis of residence within a State (or a political subdivision) for any postsecondary education benefit unless a citizen or national of the United States is eligible for such a benefit (in no less an amount, duration, and scope) without regard to whether the citizen or national is such a resident.”
+The Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996 codified a federal statute (8 U.S. Code § 1623) that makes clear: “Notwithstanding any other provision of law, an alien who is not lawfully present in the United States shall not be eligible on the basis of residence within a State (or a political subdivision) for any postsecondary education benefit unless a citizen or national of the United States is eligible for such a benefit (in no less an amount, duration, and scope) without regard to whether the citizen or national is such a resident.”

-In other words, states/public colleges are prohibited from offering in-state tuition rates to illegal immigrants if they do not extend the same discount to out-of-state American citizens.
-However, the prohibition does not extend beyond public universities.
-In fact, every private university is able to create its own policy regarding admission and eligibility for internal financial assistance for illegal alien students.
+In other words, in-state tuition rates cannot be offered to illegal aliens if they do not extend the same discount to all American citizens.
+It is not an issue where private schools are concerned because all students, regardless of residence, must pay the same tuition.
+In addition, every private university is able to create its own policy regarding admission and eligibility for internal financial assistance for illegal alien students.

 Universities that grant illegal aliens in-state tuition (and other benefits) usually claim – quite disingenuously – that enforcing immigration law is outside of their purview.
 This does not prevent universities from adhering to other federal laws (public universities are obligated to obey all federal laws).
-Most commonly, many universities make in-state tuition conditional upon residing in a particular state and/or graduating from a high school located in that state, willingly turning a blind eye to the fact that some of those students may be illegal aliens.
+Most commonly, many universities make in-state tuition conditional upon residing in the state and/or graduating from a high school located in that state.
+Many willingly turn a blind eye to the fact that some of the applicants to their institutions may be illegal aliens.

 Activist judges have also contributed to the problem.
 In 2007, the 10th Circuit U.S. Court of Appeals dismissed a lawsuit by FAIR and 24 out-of-state students (Day v.
 Sebelius) challenging the Kansas law permitting in-state-tuition to be given to illegal aliens.
 The Court maintained that the plaintiffs lacked necessary standing to challenge the law.
 In 2010, California’s Supreme Court upheld the “Golden State’s” own in-state tuition law.
 Typically, it is difficult for individuals to demonstrate standing, so the better plaintiff to bring a suit challenging in-state tuition laws would be the Departments of Justice and Education.
 Unfortunately, the U.S. government has so far failed to act.